gooddata/gooddata-ui-sdk/libs/sdk-model/api/sdk-model.api.md

 export function isGuidColorItem(obj: any): obj is IGuidColorItem;

 // @public
-export function isIdentifierQualifier(obj: any): obj is IObjIdentifierQualifier;
+export function isIdentifierRef(obj: any): obj is IdentifierRef;

 // @public
 export function isInsight(obj: any): obj is IInsight;